 Office Hours: Monday - Friday 8:00 a.m. to 4:30 p.m.

-The Referee Division hears motions for changes to custody, parenting time, domicile and child support.
-It is located in the basement of the Tuscola County Court House
+The FOC Referee Division holds hearings on matters such as child support, custody, parenting time, and domicile.
+It is located on the 1st floor of the Tuscola County Court House (inside the Friend of the Court Office).

 Enforcement Specialists are assigned to cases based on the father's last name.
-Contact your Enforcement Specialist if you have questions regarding show cause hearings, income withholding notices, employer related questions,or any other question related to enforcement.
+Contact your Enforcement Specialist if you have questions regarding show cause hearings, bench warrants, income withholding notices, employer related questions, locating individuals whose address is unknown, an intersate case, medical enforcement or any other question related to enforcement.

-Contact the Accounting Department if you have accounting, foster care, or general questions related to payments made and credits received.
+If you have accounting, foster care, or general questions related to payments made and/or credits received, contact our Accounting Department:

-All domestic relations orders are required by law to contain a provision for health insurance for the parties' minor child(ren).
-This provision often states that parents must obtain insurance through their employer if insurance is available at a "reasonable cost".
-When a party is ordered to provide health insurance, Friend of the Court will send a National Medical Support Notice (NMSN) to the party's employer.
-However, depending on the party's income and the cost of insurance, the party may or may not be required to carry insurance.
-If you believe that your employer's insurance is too expensive and therefore not reasonable, you should contact the Friend of the Court.
-A Friend of the Court caseworker will be able to help you calculate what is a reasonable cost for health insurance coverage based on your income.
+Michigan law requires that child support orders contain a provision requiring at least one parent to provide health insurance for their child(ren).
+If a party is ordered to provide health insurance, Friend of the Court will send a National Medical Support Notice (NMSN) to the party's employer.
+However, if the cost of providing coverage is more than 6% of the parent’s gross income, it might not be be considered a “reasonable” cost.
+If you believe that your employer's insurance is too expensive and therefore not reasonable, contact the Friend of the Court.

 There are three ways to have a child support order reviewed for possible modification: